-For our stay in Siem Reap, we chose to stay a bit outside the city centre.
+For our trip in Siem Reap, we chose to stay a bit outside the city centre.
 It is a bustling city, full of tourists and we prefer a more quiet area to relax and rest.
 A great choice here is Angkor Miracle Resort & Spa, a luxurious resort located 15 minutes away from Siem Reap centre.

 Angkor Miracle Resort & Spa impressed us even from the entrance.
 The welcoming lobby is mix of modern and traditional khmer architecture, with wood and marble accents.
 From the beginning, all the staff around here try their best to make your stay memorable, very friendly, polite and with great care for the kids.
 In the center of the lobby, there is a small courtyard with a replica of the famous Bayon Temple.
 The faces sculpture surrounded by water enhances a very authentic and peaceful feeling.
 Eric examined it a lot, impressed probably by all the details.

 If you arrive early at Angkor Miracle or need to wait for your airport departure, you can spend your time in the Stopover lounge.
 This is a dedicated area with relaxing chair beds where you can read, watch TV or just meditate about your experience in Cambodia.
 I think this is a very welcoming idea, a comfortable and private atmosphere to spend the time between locations.